Robust leave-one-out cross-validation for high-dimensional Bayesian models: Introduction

-Motivations to estimate out-of-sample predictive measures such as ELPD in \eqref{eq:elpd} include hyper-parameters tuning and model validation, selection and averaging.
-In such contexts, criteria based on predictive distributions have complementary roles compared to ones based directly on posterior distributions, such as Bayes factors and classical Bayesian model averaging \citep{hoeting1999bayesian}.
-Using \cite{box1980} words, posterior distributions provide a basis for ``estimation of parameters conditional on the adequacy of the entertained model'' while predictive distributions enable ``criticism of the entertained model in the light of current data''.
-Practical advantages of predictive-based criteria include being more directly comparable across different models (including non-nested ones), and being typically less sensitive to prior specifications compared to Bayes factors, including vague priors as in e.g.\ Bartlett's paradox in Bayesian model selection \citealp{bartlett1957comment,lindley1957statistical,liang2008mixtures}.
-The literature on the topic is vast: see for example \citet{gelfand1994bayesian,vehtari2012survey} and reference therein for an overview and some arguments in favour of Bayesian predictive measures and cross-validation criteria, and \citet{fong2020marginal} for a recent theoretical comparison between cross-validation and marginal likelihood techniques.
-While there are various scoring functions to evaluate predictive distributions \citep{gne2011}, here we focus on the logarithmic one, which is the unique local and proper scoring rule \citep{ber1979} and the most widely used in practice.
+Bayesian model selection criteria are often divided into ones based on posterior model probabilities, such as Bayes factors and classical Bayesian model averaging \citep{hoeting1999bayesian}, and ones based more directly on predictive distributions \citep{box1980,gel1994,WAIC1,vehtari2012survey}.
+In line with the classical tension between identification and estimation in model selection \citep{yang2005}, the two approaches have complementary roles, with the first class of methods being more naturally suited to model identification and the second to maximise predictive accuracy.
+Appealing features of predictive-based criteria include being more directly comparable across different models (including non-nested ones), and being typically less sensitive to prior specifications compared to Bayes factors, including vague priors as in e.g.\ Bartlett's paradox in Bayesian model selection \citealp{bartlett1957comment,lindley1957statistical,liang2008mixtures}.
+The literature on the topic is vast and we refer to \citet{gel1994,vehtari2012survey} and references therein for an overview and some arguments in favour of Bayesian predictive measures and cross-validation criteria.

+While there exist various scoring functions to evaluate predictive distributions \citep{gne2011}, in this paper we focus on the logarithmic one as in \eqref{eq:elpd}, which is the unique local and proper scoring rule \citep{ber1979} and the most widely used in practice.
 See for example \cite{gelman2014understanding} for arguments in favour of using the ELPD metric in \eqref{eq:elpd} and its LOO-CV estimator in \eqref{eq:lppdloo}.
-Beyond computing ELPD estimates as in \eqref{eq:lppdloo}, the LOO predictive probabilities $\{p(y_i|y_{-i})\}_{i=1}^n$ are also of interest in themselves, as they allow to implement methodologies aiming at optimizing predictive performances such as Bayesian stacking (see e.g.\ \citet{yao2018using} and references therein) or at identify discording observations (see e.g.\ the notion of conditional predictive ordinate \citealp{pettit1990conditional}) which then leads to model improvements and refinements.
-See also \citet{weiss1998bayesian,epi2008} and references therein for related discussion.
+Beyond computing ELPD estimates as in \eqref{eq:lppdloo}, LOO predictive probabilities $\{p(y_i|y_{-i})\}_{i=1}^n$ are also of interest in themselves, as they allow to implement methodologies aimed at optimizing predictive performances such as Bayesian stacking \citep{yao2018using} or at identifying discording observations \citep{pettit1990conditional,weiss1998bayesian} to guide model improvements and refinements.